Sheet Pan Bell Pepper Nachos

 -Use pinto beans in place of black beans.

--Other good cheese options are yellow cheddar, Monterrey Jack, or a Mexican cheese blend.
+-Other good cheese options include yellow cheddar, Monterey Jack, or a Mexican cheese blend.

--Go crazy with the toppings: Diced avocado, sour cream, and salsa are just some suggestions.
+-Go crazy with the toppings: Diced avocado, sour cream, and salsa are just some ideas.

 Recipe FAQs